johnpolacek/team-health-checker/README.md

 export default HealthCheckBegin
 ~~~~

-Let’s import our new `HealthCheckBegin` into component our healthcheck page and render it in the `READY` state.
+Let’s import our new `HealthCheckBegin` into component  and render it in the `READY` state.

-*pages/healtcheck.js*
+*pages/check.js*

 ~~~~
 ...